gen6scp/nlp_screening_task/README.md

 - A **bar chart** (`distribution_of_papers_by_methods_used_grouped.png`) that displays the distribution of specific methods used, with less common methods grouped into an "Other" category for readability.
 - A **pie chart** (`proportion_of_papers_by_methods_used_grouped.png`) to show the proportion of each method used in a more compact form.

-Finally, table of methods type and
+Finally, this step displays summary tables of `methods type` and `method used`.

 ## Outputs